devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 fi
 ```

-If you're attempting to target a distro that will not have your desired scripting language installed (eg: `bash` is not installed on `alpine`), you may find it useful to use a pattern as shown below.
+If you are targeting distros that may not have your desired scripting language installed (eg: `bash` is often not installed on `alpine` images), you can either use plain `/bin/sh` - which is available virtually everywhere - or you can verify (and install) the scripting language in a small bootstrap script as shown below.

-This example is from the [`common-utils`](https://github.com/devcontainers/features/blob/d934503a050ba84e6b42a006aacd891c4088eb62/src/common-utils/install.sh) Feature and is used to install `bash` on alpine-like distros.

 ```sh
 #!/bin/sh